Obedience-Corp/.github/profile/README.md

 Deterministic workflows.
 Shared domain knowledge.
 Hierarchical orchestration.

-Systems that do exactly what you specify, every time.
+Systems that do exactly what you want them to do, every time.

 ---